Core Yoga FAQs

 In both lessons you learn to move your body from your “Core”, your center.

-Both lessons start with a number of vinyasas, flowing attitudes that merge into each other, in which you warm yourself up and strength, flexibility and balance are practiced together.
-We extend the basic postures with postures that strengthen arm and abdominal muscles or that are aimed at the hips (flexibility).
+Both classes start with a number of vinyasas, flowing postures that merge into each other, in which you warm yourself up and strength, flexibility and balance are practiced together.
+We extend the basic postures with postures that strengthen arm and abdominal muscles or are aiming the hips (flexibility).

 Where does Core yoga come from?